Reblexis/checkers-ai/readme.md

 // Game loop output (2)
 2 1 2 0 3
 ```

-## Tournament
-The tournament system allows for the comparison of different agents (including players and other executables implementing the protocol).
-It is controlled by a config file (see example [default_tournament.json](data/default_tournament.json)) that specifies the tournament settings and the agents that will participate.
-There are the following parameters that you have to specify:
-- **id** - A unique identifier of the tournament.
-This will be then used to save the results of the tournament.
-- **agents** - A list of agents that will participate in the tournament.
-Each agent should have a unique id and a path to the executable or a hyperparameters file (unless it is a player - then the path is not needed).
-There are the following types of agents you can specify: `player`, `hyperparameters`, `executable`.
-- **tournamentType** - The type of the tournament.
-Currently, there are two types of tournaments supported: `roundRobin` (https://en.wikipedia.org/wiki/Round-robin_tournament) and `randomMatches` (matches are played between random agents until user termination).
-- **timeLimit** - The time limit for each agent in the tournament (in milliseconds).
-- **maxMoves** - The maximum amount of moves that can be played in a single match (if the game is not finished by then, the match is considered a draw).

-The default setup in the [default_tournament.json](data/default_tournament.json) file allows for a simple match between an agent and a player.

 ## Developer Documentation
 If you want to learn more specific code details about the project you can generate the developer documentation using Doxygen once you clone the project.
 ```